 The name of the project, which is scheduled to run for three years and is publicly funded to the tune of 5.3 million euros, is HaPiPro2.
-The abbreviation refers to hairpin technology, a wire winding method used in the production of electric motors.
-Compared to coiled copper wire, the hairpin-shaped copper rods increase the amount of conductive material in the motor, which increases the power density.
-The PSM in the Porsche Taycan, for example, already uses hairpin windings.
+The abbreviation refers to hairpin technology, a wire-winding method used in producing electric motors.
+Compared to coiled copper wire, the hairpin-shaped copper rods increase the conductive material in the motor, increasing the power density.
+For example, the PSM in the Porsche Taycan already uses hairpin windings.

 In addition to Ford, the companies Engiro, Thyssenkrupp Systems Engineering, AMS Anlagenbau and Berg & Co Spanntechnik are also involved in the project.
 Together with RWTH Aachen University, they want to investigate “flexible, scalable and efficient new production methods that could be used for future e-motor components along a single production line”, according to the carmaker.

 The project will be based in a research facility on Ford’s factory premises in Cologne-Niehl.
-The carmaker says its task will be to develop laser-based applications in the field of hairpin technology and to research artificial intelligence for process control.
+The carmaker says its task will be to develop laser-based applications in hairpin technology and to research artificial intelligence for process control.